The most hands-on class of your entire MBA career.

 “I learned more from this class than from the whole MBA program.”

 “This course expanded my network and taught me more about start-ups than any class at Loyola.
-I felt challenged, personally and professionally.
-Great experience, but not for the faint of heart.”
+I felt challenged, personally and professionally.”